slub/ocrd_kitodo/README.md

 ##### Execute script task "OCR from Export Dir"

-This script task executes the script `script_ocr_export_dir.sh` from the script folder and passes the selected `process title` and the current `task id` as parameters.
+This script task executes the script `script_ocr_export_dir.sh` from the `scripts` directory and passes the selected `process title` and the current `task id` as parameters.
-The automatic script task is bound to the manual task `Export DMS` in the workflow, because it needs the METS from the export folder that is created via the DMS export.
+The automatic script task is bound to the manual task `Export DMS` in the workflow, because it needs the METS from the export directory that is created via the DMS export.

 To export the METS of a process manually, navigate from the dashboard to `All processes` by clicking on the button in the Processes widget, or use the URL http://localhost:8080/kitodo/pages/processes.jsf?tabIndex=0.